astropy/astropy/docs/timeseries/index.rst

 .. warning::

-    `astropy.timeseries` is currently a work-in-progress, and thus it is quite possible there will be API changes in later versions of Astropy.
+    `astropy.timeseries` is currently a work-in-progress (new in v3.2), and thus it is quite possible there will be API changes in later versions of Astropy.
 If you have specific ideas for how it might be improved, please  let us know on the `astropy-dev mailing list`_ or at http://feedback.astropy.org .